 This simple yet handy tool spits out any long-tail keywords or questions for any keyword.
 In this way, you can quickly generate new ideas for matching keywords, because the displayed results were actually entered by users on Google.
 In the paid version, the search volumes are also displayed.
 For brainstorming the free version but enough.

-- pros: free, easy alternative to the Google Keyword Planner (especially for long-tail keywords)
+- pros: a free, easy alternative to the Google Keyword Planner (especially for long-tail keywords)

 - cons: Search volumes are only displayed with a paid version